 What NOT to Say to Parents

 Mistake 1: Using IB jargon in newsletters without translation.
-A newsletter that reads 'This term, Year 4 are in their second Unit of Inquiry, exploring the transdisciplinary theme of How We Organise Ourselves through the central idea that Systems shape how communities function' means nothing to most parents.
-The fix is one sentence of plain English after every IB term: 'This term, Year 4 are working on a six-week project exploring how organisations and communities work, using science, history, and literacy together.'
+Most parents will not understand this newsletter line: 'This term, Year 4 are in their second Unit of Inquiry, exploring the transdisciplinary theme of How We Organise Ourselves through the central idea that Systems shape how communities function'.
+Add one plain English sentence after every IB term: 'This term, Year 4 are working on a six-week project exploring how organisations and communities work, using science, history, and literacy together.'

 Mistake 3: Sending reports full of criterion descriptors without explanation.
-A descriptor that reads 'Demonstrates limited understanding of the central idea, with minimal connections to the lines of inquiry' is technically accurate.
-A parent reads 'my child is failing.'
-Follow every criterion descriptor with a plain-English sentence about what it means in practice and what will happen next.
+A criterion descriptor may be correct, such as 'Demonstrates limited understanding of the central idea, with minimal connections to the lines of inquiry'.
+But a parent may read this as 'my child is failing.'
+After each descriptor, add one plain-English sentence that explains what it means in practice and what will happen next.

 Mistake 4: Letting the Thinking Framework go unmentioned.
 The Thinking Framework gives parents a concrete, memorable picture of how their child learns to think.
 Eight cognitive operations, named and practised across subjects, is something a parent can ask about at home.
 'How are you using the Compare operation in Maths this week?' is a question a parent can ask their child.
 That is parent engagement made possible by clear communication.